arekdurlik/batch-image-resize/README.md

 - **Multiple Image Variants**:
   - Define multiple variants for images, each with its own dimensions, aspect ratio, quality, and sharpening settings.
+  - Save variant settings to a file or store them automatically in the browser.
   - Add prefixes or suffixes to filenames for better organization.

 - **Image Editing**: